mamadz98/Tank-Trouble-Game/README.md

-# project2
-Tank trouble
+# Tank trouble
+simple two player game with pygame

+run the code
+features:
-run the code and the little cubes called bonus
+  the little cubes called bonus
+  some field